 Tonight, a special New Year’s gala dinner will be served inside the beautiful City Hall, Rathaus Vienna accompanying a performance by the renowned Wiener Hofball Orchestra.
 Music and waltzing will take us through to midnight before enjoying incredible views of the fireworks from the city hall’s balcony.

 Happy New Year!
-This morning we will take a horse-drawn carriage ride along the cobbled streets to a local palais where we enjoy a celebratory brunch at the Palais Coburg, a stunning former Habsburg Palace.
+We'll begin the day's programme with a horse-drawn carriage ride along the cobbled streets to Palais Coburg, a stunning former Habsburg Palace, where we enjoy a celebratory brunch.
 From the Palais we’ll be able to take in the live transmission of the New Year concert from the Vienna Philharmonic Orchestra.

 Later this evening, the group will reconvene on the train for dinner before leaving Austria for the Czech Republic.

 This morning we’ll begin our day in the stunning town of Cesky Krumlov, declared a UNESCO World Heritage destination.
 The town’s old town charm will be only enhanced by a dusting of snow and should make for a beautiful stop on our journey.
 A short introduction to the town will allow you to explore the town with allocated free-time.
 Perfect to grab a souvenir or two.